flowlog.c)This documentation set covers Flowlog: a

 bodies (still sharing the same unifier and built-ins as

-program/query uses unsupported features (or be forced to error via
+when a program/query uses unsupported features (or be forced to error

 reasonably POSIX C toolchain.PARALLELISM.md).QUICKSTART.md - build,